apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 </property>

 <property>
   <description>The setting that controls whether yarn system metrics is
   published on the timeline server or not by RM.</description>
   <name>yarn.resourcemanager.system-metrics-publisher.enabled</name>
   <value>true</value>
 </property>

 <property>
-  <description>Indicate to clients whether to query generic application data from
+  <description>Indicate to clients whether to query generic application
-  timeline history-service.
-If not enabled then application data is only queried from Resource Manager</description>
+  data from timeline history-service or not.
+If not enabled then application data is queried only from Resource Manager.</description>
   <name>yarn.timeline-service.generic-application-history.enabled</name>
   <value>true</value>
 </property>